 Access to nearly all of Rutgers IT services requires the use of a unique network ID (NetID).
 Students, faculty, and staff can manage their NetIDs, email addresses, passwords, and other Rutgers IT services at netid.rutgers.edu.

-The OIT Computing Help Desks are available to assist with your computing questions.
-Whether you are having trouble logging into Rutgers services, have forgotten your NetID or password, or need assistance with RBHS services, you can contact the Help Desk for assistance.
+If you are having trouble logging into Rutgers services, have forgotten your NetID or password, are having difficulty connecting to the network, or need assistance with RBHS services, contact the OIT Help Desk for assistance.

 The ScarletApps suite (GoogleApps for Education) provides enhanced communication and collaboration tools, such as ScarletMail, Drive, Google+, Calendar and others.
 Alumni can continue to use ScarletApps services forever, providing a lifelong link to the many resources available to the Rutgers community.

 To activate ScarletApps, go to netid.rutgers.edu, and click on “Service Activation.”
 To setup your ScarletApps Mobile/IMAP password, go to netid.rutgers.edu and click on “Manage Your ScarletApps Mobile/IMAP/POP Password”.

 As RBHS students, you are required to use the email address assigned by your school as your Official Rutgers Email Address.
 ScarletMail is available for your personal use.